 Sierra Vista National Scenic Byway

-Getaway from the crowds by taking the road less traveled through the Sierra Nevada’s on the Sierra Vista National Scenic Byway!
-This 100-mile loop takes you by amazing scenic overlooks and near the perfect spots for hiking, fishing, mountain biking and more!
+Get away from the crowds by taking the road less traveled through the Sierra Nevada's on the Sierra Vista National Scenic Byway!
+This 100-mile loop takes you by amazing scenic overlooks and is located near spots for hiking, fishing, mountain biking, and more!

-You can even get a photo with the geological wonders…Arch Rock and Globe Rock!
+You can even get a photo of the geological wonders...Arch Rock and Globe Rock!

 Imagine waking up with a view of the lake from your tent!
 There are 215 campsites spread over 7 campgrounds around Bass Lake.
 Some of the campgrounds even have double and quad sites that are perfect for a large group.

 Check out our full post on Bass Lake Camping

 Renting a cabin at Bass Lake is a great way to enjoy being away as a couple or family.
 There are quite a few different sizes of cabins available for rent.

 You can rent cabins that can sleep between 6 to 8 people depending on how large of space you need.
 Rentals from July to mid-August are by the week only from Saturday to Saturday.
 The rest of the year there is a two-night minimum.